Things are always changing within the search engine landscape.

 If you are looking at getting noticed online and improving your profile then you have to be link building – simple as that!

-1) Links are by far the best way to accelerate your ranking.
-Many SEO agencies have altered their link building strategies and fine tuned tactics to only use high PR sites as opposed to low quality, ‘spammy’ sites, which was common practice among many players.
+Links are by far the best way to accelerate your ranking.
+Many SEO agencies have altered their link building strategies and fine-tuned tactics to only use high PR sites as opposed to low quality, spammy sites, which was common practice among many players.
 The future is clear in this space.
 Either clean up your link building or be prepared for the dire consequences.
-Google wants to see links from high DA or domain authority sites.
-Anything less won’t work and in fact may actually harm your site.
+Google wants to see backlinks from high DA or domain authority sites.
+Anything less won’t work and in fact, may actually harm your site.
 Semrush confirms this by telling us Despite several changes to Google’s search algorithm and ranking system, Google still considers backlinks to be a key ranking signal.
 Google recognizes backlinks as votes of confidence.

-I guess you could say linking to your website is still very popular, but lets give this a few years and see what comes out in the wash.
+I guess you could say linking to your website is still very popular, but let’s give this a few years and see what comes out in the wash.
 The way things work with Google one just never knows.
 It is a gamble, but to be on the safe side there should be a 50/50 split between the links and the content side of things.
-Google has a algorithm called Rank Brain that combines link building and content.
-In a nutshell the more content you write and better quality links you build, the more trust you will bring to your website.
-A combination of the 2 is a perfect mix and will have a tremendous impact on your overall traffic and the amount of visitors that land on your site.
+Google has an algorithm called Rank Brain that combines link building and content.
+In a nutshell, the more content you write and the better quality links you build, the more trust you will bring to your website.
+A combination of the two is a perfect mix and will have a tremendous impact on your overall traffic and the number of visitors that land on your site.

-In conclusion: as Google evolves and becomes more sophisticated so will your link building and the associated strategy.
-I’d say that iin the next 3-5 years Google will tighten it’s ranking criteria so much that it will only recognise the very best links.
+As Google evolves and becomes more sophisticated so will your link building and the associated strategy.
+I’d say that in the next 3-5 years Google will tighten its ranking criteria so much that it will only recognise the very best links.
 If you want to stay ahead of the game it’s best you start planning for this now.
-Most SEO agencies will not have the kind of where with all to obtain these types of links ( as they rely on private blog networks ), so the challenge for the business owners will be to find these agencies and be prepared to part with some big coin in order to satisfy Google’s tough new ranking criteria.
+Most SEO agencies will not have the kind of strategy to obtain these types of links ( as they rely on private blog networks ), so the challenge for the business owners will be to find these agencies and be prepared to part with some big coin in order to satisfy Google’s tough new ranking criteria.